chakki-works/Japanese-Company-Lexicon/README.md

 ### Evaluation

-Below result is based on the latest version of JCL, which might be different with the performance of the paper reported.
+Below result is based on the latest version of JCLdic, which might be different with the performance of the paper reported.

 #### Datasets, dicionaries, and annotated datasets preparation